Geolocate

 Colombia > Boyacá

 Located away from major trade routes in a high altitude valley of semi-desert terrain, and with no mineral deposits nearby to exploit, the town has undergone little development in the last 400 years.
-As a consequence, it is one of the few towns in Colombia to have preserved completely its original colonial…
+As a consequence, it is one of the few towns in Colombia to have preserved much of its original colonial style…

 Average elevation: 2,416 m